-Software, computer processes, and graphical user interfaces are but a few examples of on-line technology available for patent protection.
+Software, computer processes, and graphical user interfaces are but a few examples of online technology available for patent protection.
 A utility patent can protect inventive functions, methods, systems or algorithms, including applied mathematical formulas, which are used or embodied in a software product.
-The following provides some guidance on the types of subject matter that on-line business owners and operators should recognize as potentially patentable.
+Such inventive features generally need to be directed to something other than an abstract idea (e.g., not be merely computer implementations of known manual or human processes), or may be sufficiently narrowed such that they recite something significantly more than an abstract idea such that the claims do not preempt that abstract idea.
+The following provides some guidance on the types of subject matter that online business owners and operators should recognize as potentially patentable.
 As software is the main patentable subject matter for Internet transactions, this discussion will focus on software.
 However, similar principles apply to other patentable subject matter.